MaCFP/matl-db/Wood/Calibration_Data/TIFP+UCT/README.md

 * Note
   - Two types of samples were distributed among the MaCFP contributors - cut with the wood grain parallel and perpendicular to sample's front surface.
 The sample type was added to the name of each measurement.
+  - Sample mass in the gasification data at time 0 sec is the mass of the sample that was measured separately before the test using laboratory scales.